 In addition to firearm crimes prosecuted in state court, Don Flanary also represents clients charged with firearm crimes in federal court.
 Many firearm crimes in federal court are prosecuted under provisions of the Gun Control Act of 1968 in 18 U.S.C. §§ 922-924.
 Those offenses can include:

-- dealing, manufacturing or importing a firearm without a license are found in 18 U.S.C. § 922 which apply to anyone other than a properly licensed dealer, importer, or manufacturer;
+- dealing, manufacturing, or importing a firearm without a license are found in 18 U.S.C. § 922 which applies to anyone other than a properly licensed dealer, importer, or manufacturer;

 - felon in possession of a firearm prohibited by 18 U.S.C § 922; and